Girish21/remix-cloudflare-workers-template/README.md

 **Note**: We need to add the `preview_id` key to the configuration file along with the `id` key with the same value.

 The bounded KV will be available in the `loader`/`action` via the `context` argument passed to the functions.
 We define types for the `context` at [cloudflare-env](./config/cloudflare-env/index.d.ts).
-To add types for a newly bounded KV, we just have to add the following to the `.d.ts` file
+To add types for a newly bounded KV, we have to add the following to the `.d.ts` file

 ```ts
 MY_KV: KVNamespace